percona/pmm-doc/docs/get-started/alerting.md

 -->

 ## Alerting components

 Alerts are split into four key components: alert rules, contact points, notification policies, and silences.

 ### Alert rules

-Describe the circumstances under which you want to be alerted.
+Alert rules describe the circumstances under which you want to be alerted.
 The evaluation criteria that you define determine whether an alert will fire.
 An alert rule consists of one or more queries and expressions, a condition, the frequency of evaluation, and the duration over which the condition is met.
 For example, you might configure an alert to identify and notify you when MongoDB is down.

-Provide a simplified framework for configuring complex alert rules.

 PMM includes a set of default templates with common events and expressions for alerting.
 You can also create your own templates if you need custom expressions on which to base your alert rules.